EliAndrewC/l7r/setting/l7r.md

 Furious, Yokijiro showed his stance and called out the bushi, daring the bushi to repeat the insult.
 After ignoring a few stammered attempts to avoid a confrontation, Yokijiro raised his hand as if to strike.
 The bushi jumped back rather than attempt to block or counter, and Yokijiro proceeded to scornfully berate the other man for cowardice.
 Eventually the bushi withdrew, and after hurling a few more insults, Yokijiro continued on his business, considering the matter to be settled.

-If asked why he didn't challenge the man to a duel, Yokijiro will explain that he does not seek out duels, but merely uses them when appropriate to settled disputes.
+If asked why he didn't challenge the man to a duel, Yokijiro will explain that he does not seek out duels, but merely uses them when appropriate to settle disputes.
 Since the other bushi backed down, Yokijiro considered his own honor to have been properly defended.
 He will accept any challenge to defend his actions, but none will be offered by any Crane in the city unless the PCs manage to talk someone into stepping up.

 However, because of this incident, the district captain petitions the PCs to have Yokijiro ejected from the city.
 He explains that although Yokijiro didn't necessarily do anything wrong, his mere presence in the city will surely lead to more incidents of this nature, which will be disruptive to the city.
 The captain is further offended by the notion that Yokijiro apparently believes that the Crane clan needs some Lion to come and tell their peasants right from wrong, as if the Tsume are incapable of doing this themselves.